Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 3. Roman France

-15 magical Ancient Roman Ruins in France
+15 magical Ancient Roman Ruins In France

-Updated 18 January 2022 by Leyla Alyanak — Parisian by birth, Lyonnaise by adoption, historian by passion
+Updated 03 June 2025 by Leyla Alyanak — Parisian by birth, Lyonnaise by adoption, historian by passion

 Gaul was the Roman name for France when it was a province of Rome because yes, we were not always as fiercely independent as we are today (apart from that little village where Asterix lived, of course).

-The Romans didn't just pass by – they were here for more than 500 years and left all sorts of Roman ruins in France: amphorae, mosaics, soaring aqueducts and Roman bridges, as well as roads still used today, like the Via Domitia.
-They also left behind plenty of culture, not to mention Latin, the basis of our language.
+The Romans didn't just drift past – they stayed for more than 500 years and left all sorts of Roman ruins in France: amphorae, mosaics, soaring aqueducts and Roman bridges, as well as roads we still use today, like the Via Domitia.

-NOTE: Pages on this site may contain affiliate links, which bring in a small commission at no cost to you.
+NOTE: Pages on this site may contain affiliate links, which support this site.
+See full Privacy Policy here.

 A quick history of Gallo-Roman France